 My mum used to make this very recipe for me way back when I was a little girl!
 So, she dusted off her handwritten cookbooks to fetch the recipe and I’ve been making large batches for my little ever since.

-This Play Doh is awesome.
+This super easy DIY Non-Toxic Play-Doh is awesome.
 Not only is it incredibly easy to make but it’s not sticky, cleans up well, stays soft and most importantly is totally non-toxic which is amazing since my kid tries to eats just about everything she touches.

 To whip up a batch all you need is a few simple ingredients including flour, cream of tartar, salt, oil, food coloring (optional) and water.

 *UPDATE: If you do not have cream of tartar you can make it just the same.
 The dough might be a little less fluffy but works just as well if you are in a bind.

 Related: Don’t want a cooked play-doh recipe?
 Check out our favorite no cook Jello Play-Doh recipe by clicking here.